jorgegoco/blog_app_ror/README.md

 # 📖 Blog app <a name="about-project"></a>

-**The Blog app** is a simple blog app that allows users to create an account where they can create posts, see other people's posts and also leave a like or a comment to others posts.
-In addition if they are the owners of posts or comments, they can remove them, giving them privilege over their inputs.
-Built with Ruby on Rails.
+**The Blog app**  is a simple and user-friendly platform that allows you to create an account, write posts, read other people’s posts, and interact with them by leaving likes or comments.
+You can also manage your own posts and comments by editing or deleting them.
+Built with Ruby on Rails and PostgreSQL as database.

 ## 🛠 Built With <a name="built-with"></a>